mojib2014/liri-node-app/README.md

 ## What the project does

-1. LIRI is a command line node app that takes in parameters and give you back data.
-2. It is a Language Interpretation and Recognition Interface application.
+1. LIRI is a Language Interpretation and Recognition Interface.
+Use LIRI to get your latest tweets,      find out about a song, or a movie, or just choose a random action from your own random file.
-3. It's similer to SIRI in iphone but it can only show my Tweets.
+3. It's similer to SIRI in iphone.

-## Why the project is important

-1.

-## How to get started

-1. In order to clone this app to your computer and be able to run it you need to install some files(dependency files).
+## Installs
+The package.json lists dependent node packages, but for your convenvice, these are the ones to install.

+* Twitter
+  npm install twitter

+* Spotify
+  npm install spotify

+* Request
+  npm install request

+* FS
+  npm install fs

+* Simple Node Logger
+  npm install simple-node-logger

+## Get Started
+  Here's a quick rundom of the commands you can use in LIRI.

-* npm init
+* Get Tweets
-* npm i + the name of the file.
-* You will need to install npm version 6.0.1 to run the application.
+  Retrieves up to your latest 20 tweets:

+  node liri.js my-tweets

+* Get Song Info
+  Retrieves song information for a track:

+  node liri.js spotify-this-song "American Girl"

+* Get Movie Info
+  Retrieves movie information for a movie:

+  node liri.js movie-this "Star Wars"

+* Get Random Info
+  Gets random text inside a file and does what it says:

+  node liri.js do-what-it-says

 ## Tools Used